andreszorrilla/oikoitea/README.md

 Search
 ---------
-After we get the images and the corpus,
+After the images is and the corpus are obtained, a tecnique called Word Embeddings were used.
+Word Embeddings are a set of modeling languages and learning techniques where words that have the same semantic meaning have a similar representation.